-- \bullet they are capable of providing a particular requirement, whether that is a particular type of goods or a particular service. - You can use Framework Agreements for both low and high value purchases. lacksquare - \bullet tender process and your purchase will still be compliant with the Public Contract Regulations 2015. - \bullet might be other things you want to ask them about how they will meet your requirement.
-Either is fine. - In some cases, you may be able to award your contract directly to the supplier you choose, but only if the \bullet Framework Agreement says you can and you can meet any conditions there might be for a "direct award".
+- A Framework Agreement is essentially a single supplier or a panel of pre-approved suppliers chosen because they are capable of providing a particular requirement, whether that is a particular type of goods or a particular service. - You can use Framework Agreements for both low and high value purchases. - For high value purchases, Frameworks offer you an easier and quicker alternative to having to run a whole tender process and your purchase will still be compliant with the Public Contract Regulations 2015. - Using a Framework Agreement usually means choosing a supplier by running a "mini competition", where the framework suppliers bid to provide your specific requirement.
+You might just ask for the lowest price or there might be other things you want to ask them about how they will meet your requirement.
+Either is fine. - In some cases, you may be able to award your contract directly to the supplier you choose, but only if the Framework Agreement says you can and you can meet any conditions there might be for a "direct award".
 Sometimes there is only one supplier to choose from. - You might also hear about Dynamic Purchasing Systems, or DPS's.
 These are very much like Frameworks, except suppliers can come and go, and you can use them in much the same way.